aws-samples/landing-zone-accelerator-on-aws-for-healthcare/config/service-control-policies/Readme.md

 baseline-guardrails-hipaa.json file contains the Service Control Policies (SCPs) that can be deployed while building HIPAA eligible environments.

-HIPAA Eligible Services are last updated on February 7, 2025.
+HIPAA Eligible Services are last updated on March 19, 2025.

 Here are some statistics about the SCPs:

-- HIPAA Lookup Data Service Count: 165
+- HIPAA Lookup Data Service Count: 166
-- HIPAAA Eligible Services API Count: 177
+- HIPAAA Eligible Services API Count: 180
 - Additional Services Count: 6
 - Additional Services API Count: 16
-- Total APIs in SCP: 193
+- Total APIs in SCP: 196

 The reference guide can be accessed via the following link: https://aws.amazon.com/compliance/hipaa-eligible-services-reference/